yuan-kuan/yuan-kuan.github.io/index.md

 **Freedom.**

 You will start with a **project-based or a task-based payment**.
-As soon as the work is done and goal is met, we conclude the project and you get the payyou get the pay, then we proceed to the next project.
+As soon as the work is done and goal is met, we conclude the project, and you get the pay, then we proceed to the next project.
 There will be a delivery date which we both agreed before the starting of the project, which is usually just a rough estimate.
 Just keep me posted with progress every work day, even it is a small step.
 Maybe we will do a one-hour face to face meeting for the project conclusion.
 Maybe we will do a one-hour pair programming every other week.
 Maybe.

 And that is it.